michaelfig/k8s-copier/README.md

 ### HelmRelease

-If you want to update a FederatedHelmRelease with values from a HelmRelease that is managed by Flux, first enable federation for HelmReleases:
+If you want to update a FederatedHelmRelease with values from a HelmRelease that is managed by Flux (which in turn generates an actual `helm` installation via the `flux-helm-operator`), first enable federation for HelmReleases:

 ```
 $ kubefed2 enable helmrelease